berinaniesh/ucf/README.md

 1. Why not?
 2. I really like rust's project management (dependency handling, versioning and the whole ecosystem)
 3. I wanted to get more comfortable with the language.

+## Planned features
+* Read from stdin and output to stdout (so that this program can be used in IDEs seamlessly).

 ## Contribute
 All patches are welcome.
 Fork the repo, make your changes and submit a pull request.